farhaanthebillionaire/streetfeast/README.md

 ## 🚀 Project Overview

-StreetFeast is a modern, full-stack food delivery platform connecting customers with local food vendors and suppliers.
+StreetFeast is a modern full-stack food delivery platform connecting customers with local food vendors and suppliers.
 Built with React 19, TypeScript, and Firebase, it offers a seamless experience for customers, vendors, and suppliers with role-based access control, real-time updates, and a beautiful, responsive UI.

 ## ✨ Key Features